Benefits and Debt Guide

 How do I know which benefits I'm entitled to?

 If you're struggling with debt and your income doesn't come close to covering your repayments, it's important to ensure you're receiving the maximum financial support you're entitled to.
+Some benefits can even be claimed if you have a full-time job, savings, and investments.

 Use a benefits calculator